denten-books/plain-text/main.md

 historian of science in the Early Modern period, Smith translates that insight in the laboratory, where along with her students she bakes bread and smelts iron to recreate long-lost artisanal techniques.
-The major insight from Smith and her colleagues is that traditional "book" knowledge--the kind of information that finds itself into novels, textbooks, and technical manuals--represents only a small part of the sum total of human expertise.
+The major insight from Smith and her colleagues is that traditional "book" knowledge---the kind of information that finds itself into novels, textbooks, and technical manuals---represents only a small part of the sum total of human expertise.
 Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds in daily practice.
 For literary and media scholars interested in key operational concepts that means supplementing theoretical insight with a robust